ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 More insidious is blocking the connections that do not allow positive
 confirmation: 3 and 6.
 An attacker may truncate or drop a response from a server to a client, such that the server believes it has shared data with the recipient, when it has not.
-However, in both scenatios (3 and 6), the server cannot distinguish the client as a cooperating member of the CT ecosystem or as an attacker performing a sybil attack, aiming to flush the server's data store.
+However, in both scenarios (3 and 6), the server cannot distinguish the client as a cooperating member of the CT ecosystem or as an attacker performing a sybil attack, aiming to flush the server's data store.
 Therefore the fact